pavankramadugu/CSE535-ZenTrade-Group35/README.md

 # ZenTrade

-ZenTrade is a smart mobile app that tailors investment advice and optimizes portfolios based on individual preferences.
+ZenTrade is a context-aware mobile app that tailors investment advice and optimizes portfolios based on individual preferences.
 It embraces the "Guardian Angel" philosophy, combining financial technology with stress monitoring.
-The app adjusts to users' risk tolerance, stress levels, and trading frequency patterns, providing a personalized and adaptive investment experience across different assets, including stocks
+The app adjusts to users' risk tolerance, stress levels, and trading frequency patterns, providing a personalized and adaptive investment experience across different assets such as stocks.

-## Readme for Executing the Recommenddation fetching, Database User Operations and Testing Scripts
+## Readme for Executing the Recommendation fetching, Database User Operations and Testing Scripts

 This readme provides instructions on how to execute the recommendations fetching, user database operations and testing scripts.